Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

 Assessment Results and Action Plan

-This is the giving of result to the client and the presentation of the plan of action that you suggest.
+This is the giving of results to the client and the presentation of the plan of action that you suggest.
 This enables discussion of goals and agreements of the training between the two.

 Recommending Appropriate Personal Training Packages

-Based on the findings that you get during the assessment and goals; the action plan is comprised of our recommended training package and the presentation of that.
+Based on the findings you get during the assessment and goals, the action plan comprises our recommended training package and the presentation of that.

 A problem that often happens is that the client purchases too few sessions and does not show as great of progress early on.
-The client may become disappointed with their training and think it doesn’t work for them, but it’s just because they’re not getting enough time early on to learn movements and such.
+The client may become disappointed with their training and think it doesn’t work for them, but it’s because they’re not getting enough time early on to learn movements.

 Obtaining Client Commitment

-Once you have developed rapport with your initial client contact, along with also having an educational, thoughtful, and caring approach for the initial consult, the training package purchase by the client is a natural step in the process of obtaining exercise and fitness training.
+Once you have developed a rapport with your initial client contact and have an educational, thoughtful, and caring approach for the initial consult, the training package purchased by the client is a natural step in obtaining exercise and fitness training.

 Leading into the Next Client Appointment

-When ending these other sessions, it is important that you express gratitude to your client and thank them for their time along with displaying eagerness for your next session with them.
+When ending these other sessions, you must thank your client for their time and display eagerness for your next session with them.